shipstone98/SystemExtensions/README.md

 - FrequencyTable<T>: represents a strongly types frequency table of items

 ### FrequencyTable<T> : ICollection, ICollection<T>, IReadOnlyCollection<T>
+#### Remarks
+- Add methods and Item property do not currently prevent frequency overflow - this will be fixed
+- No unit tests for null as item parameters (currently only testing value types)

 #### Constructors
 - public FrequencyTable(): initializes a new instance of the FrequencyTable<T> class that is empty
 - public FrequencyTable(IEnumerable<T> collection): initializes a new instance of the FrequencyTable<T> class that contains items copied from the specified collection